Everything You Need To Know About Climate Change

-Solar continues to grow as a competitive clean energy source that is reliable and affordable.
+Solar panels are one of the best resources we have for fighting climate change.
 Solar energy is one way to stop the use of fossil fuels and lower the emission of greenhouse gases.
-Aside from saving the planet by cutting energy coming from carbon polluting fossil fuels, solar power saves you, the consumer money.
+Aside from saving the planet by cutting energy coming from carbon polluting fossil fuels, solar systems save you money.
 When you’re producing your own energy, you’re buying less from big energy retailers.
 And in many cases, you can even sell the energy you don’t use back to the grid.
 It literally puts the power back in your hands.

-Buy a keep cup for your morning coffee, use metal straws and avoid purchasing anything made from, or wrapped in, single use plastics.
+Plastic is everywhere and it can feel that small changes on your behalf won’t make a big difference but they do.
+Buy a keep cup for your morning coffee, use metal straws, glass containers and avoid purchasing anything made from or wrapped in single-use plastics.
 If there’s no demand for it, changes will be made.

 Reuse, reduce and recycle.

-Keep an item out of landfill by looking after it, repairing it or upcycling it.
+Keep an item out of landfill by keeping looking after it, repairing it or upcycling it.
 Avoid fast fashion, and ask questions about where and how your clothes are made and what materials they are made from.
 Reduce purchases wherever possible ensuring you’re mindful of your consumption.
-Properly recycle any plastic, paper, glass or metal and if you’re not sure how research recycling laws in your area.

 Turn it off

-Make energy savings in your home by switching off appliances when you’re not using them.
+Make energy savings in your home.
 Don’t leave appliances on standby, switch lights off if you’re not in the room and switch to a green energy provider.